 All templates support a filtered page of posts by author.
 Open an author page by clicking the author's name on a post, excerpt, or thumbnail.

-In Skye, Foundry, Indigo, Ready, and Tudor, the author's avatar appears at the top of the page.
+In the Skye family, the author's profile picture appears at the top of the page.